 1. Total Method - Under this method debit and credit total of each account of ledger are recorded in trial balance.

-Trial Bala (As on nce)
+Trial Balance (As on)

 Title of Accounts L.F.
 Debit Total Credit Total

 Rs.
 Rs.

 Total

 2. Balance Method- Under this method only balance of each account of ledger is recorded in trial balance.